 Across our nationwide portfolio of addiction treatment centers, we offer a network of industry experts who will oversee your recovery journey as you work toward sobriety.
-Because we know how important your loved one is to you, and that building trust is essential, we wanted to showcase some of our facility leadership team.
+Because we know how important your loved one is to you, and that building trust is essential, we wanted to offer a look at which staff members you may work with during treatment and showcase our facility leadership team.

 AAC’s Corporate Leadership

 On a corporate level, our Chief Medical Officer, National Medical Director for Clinical Diagnostics, and medical directors at each facility include:

 Dr. Lawrence Weinstein, Chief Medical Officer

 In August of 2018, Dr. Lawrence Weinstein was appointed Chief Medical Officer at American Addiction Centers (AAC).
 He has over 20 years of experience in managed behavioral healthcare, including private practice where he provided addiction psychiatry, family therapy, and individual and group diagnostic psychotherapeutic services.

 His research on how the brain affects the immune system (psychoneuroimmunology) and the connection the brain has to the body, confirmed his belief in mind-body connection, enhancing his desire to address the whole person when it comes to treatment.

 Throughout his career, Dr. Weinstein has been a force for driving technology solutions that support clinical innovation and has set the standard for clinical and operational excellence.
 As chief medical officer, he offers an unwavering commitment to patient care, oversees medical operations for all facilities and supervises the medical staff to ensure the highest quality of care.

 Dr. Mark Calarco, National Medical Director for Clinical Diagnostics